A Geometric Structure Associated with the Convex Polygon: Proof: two more properties of ( )

-Proof of (iv): This follows from the \LMF (Lemma~\ref{lemma:LMF}); when $X$ travels along a $K$-portion that lies in $f(\T)$, it travels inside some blocks.
-(See Figure~\ref{fig:outline_f-monotone}.)
+Proof of (iv): This observation follows from the \LMF (Lemma~\ref{lemma:LMF}); because when $X$ travels along a $K$-portion that lies in $f(\T)$, it travels inside some blocks (see Figure~\ref{fig:outline_f-monotone}).

 We now complete the proof.
-By Fact~\ref{fact:outer-boundary-outside}.3, region $f(\T)\cap \partial P$ consists of those $K$-portions who lie entirely in $f(\T)$.
-Imagine that a point $X$ travels around $f(\T)\cap \partial P$ in clockwise; (iv) assures that $f^{-1}_2(X)$ is monotone inside each $K$-portion, whereas (i) and (iii) assure that $f^{-1}_2(X)$ is monotone between the $K$-portions.
-See Figure~\ref{fig:outline_f-monotone} for an illustration. \end{proof}
+By Fact~\ref{fact:outer-boundary-outside}, $f(\T)\cap \partial P$ consists of those $K$-portions lying in $f(\T)$.
+Imagine that a point $X$ travels around $f(\T)\cap \partial P$ in clockwise; observation~(iv) assures that $f^{-1}_2(X)$ is monotone inside each $K$-portion, whereas observations~(i) and (iii) assure that $f^{-1}_2(X)$ is monotone between the $K$-portions. \end{proof}